gvwilson/sdxpy/src/http/index.md

 [% inc file="file_server.py" keep="handle_file" %]

-If there's an error at any point in the processing cycle we send a page with an error message
+If there's an error at any point in the processing cycle, we send a page with an error message
 *and* an error status code.
 The former gives human users something to read,